About Image Lists

 ImageList_SetOverlayImage(himl, 0, 3); ImageList_Draw(himl, 1, hdc, 0, 0, ILD_MASK | INDEXTOOVERLAYMASK(3));

 Antialiasing is a technique for softening or blurring sharp edges.
 This gives images a more natural appearance.
-Image lists in Windows XP, Windows Vista, and Windows 7 support the use of 32-bit antialiased icons and bitmaps.
+Image lists in Windows Vista and Windows 7 support the use of 32-bit antialiased icons and bitmaps.
 Color values use 24 bits, and 8 bits are used as an alpha channel on the icons.
 To create an image list that can handle a 32 bits-per-pixel (bpp) image, call the ImageList_Create function, passing in an ILC_COLOR32 flag.

 To author 32-bit icons correctly, you must create multiple images for each icon, as shown in the following illustration.